jzohrab/practicing-guitar/docs/part-4-examples/cliffs-of-dover-hybrid-picking.rst

    tabstave notation=false
    notes :8 12d/2 8u/1 12d/3 8u/1 :16 12d/4 8u/1 10d/4 8u/1 10d/3 8u/1 10d/2 8u/1

-During the slow part, pay close attention to how things feel internally (see :tech:ref:`slowpractice` for notes), and find and reduce tension.
-Then carry that forward into the fast part.
-Use what you learn while working on the fast part to adjust how you play the slow part (e.g., hand position, muscle engagement, pick attack), and so on, in an ongoing cycle of refinement.
+During the slow part, pay close attention to how things feel internally (see :tech:ref:`slowpractice` for notes), find and reduce tension, and then try to replicate that relaxed and accurate playing in the fast part.
+During the fast part, note how you play (e.g., hand position, muscle engagement, pick attack), and replicate that during the slow part, so that you get a better idea of how you play it and a more accurate picture of where any excess tension or motion is.
+And so on, in an ongoing cycle of refinement.

 You can also start the slow picking on different parts of the lick to explore further: